Monsters of Morningside

 "I just wanted to show you something that I have to show you that is very interesting.
 Here."

 He took two steps sideways, slowly untwisting the bag, keeping his eyes on the Vagabond.
-Her eyes followed him, as he'd hoped.
+Her gaze followed him, as he'd hoped.
 The plan was working!

 He opened the case.
 Out leapt the seven fierce Zoombie monsters with their prickly teeth, claws and horns.
 At that same moment, he heard Linden's feet on the bridge.